Azure/azure-saas/docs/azure-saas-docs/content/en/components/Identity/permissions-service.md

 ### Authentication

-The Permissions Service is secured using [TLS Mutual Authentication](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/certauth?view=aspnetcore-6.0#configure-certificate-validation) (Certificate Authentication).
-The application layer is configured to verify the authenticity of the certificate by comparing the thumbprint of the certificate against a configuration value.
-For TLS Mutual Authentication to work properly, the web server must also be configured to forward the certificate to the application layer.
-This is done for you if you deploy the application following the steps in the [Quick Start](../../../quick-start) guide, but if you choose to run the code in an environment you provision, you will need to do [this configuration](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-configure-tls-mutual-auth) yourself.
+The Permissions Service is secured using API Key Authentication.
+The API Key is set using the `AppSettings:ApiKey` secret and there is middleware on the API that will verify that all incoming requests have an API key that matches on the `x-api-key` header.
+If you deploy the application following the steps in the [Quick Start](../../../quick-start) guide, an API key is randomly generated for you and uploaded to Azure Key Vault.

-> **Important!**
-> The certificate that gets deployed out of the box by following the Quick Start is a self signed certificate.
-Self signed certificates are not meant for production use, and it is highly recommended that you replace this certificate with one signed by a Certificate Authority before using this module in production.

 ### Database